RedisLabs/redislabs-docs/content/rdi/installation/pacemaker.md

   gvb-deb7-1: Online
 ```

-## Set up Pacemaker to manage Debezium Server
+## Set up Pacemaker to launch and control Debezium Server

-The cluster is now ready to run Debezium Server.
+The VM cluster is now ready to run Debezium Servers.

-You can launch Debezium Server with Pacemaker in one of the following ways:
+There are two methods for launching Debezium Server with Pacemaker:

-- [Run Debezium Server as a Container](#run-debezium-server-as-a-container) using the Heartbeat resource agent for [Podman](https://podman.io/) or [Docker](https://www.docker.com/).
+- [Running Debezium Server as a container](#running-debezium-server-as-a-container) using the Heartbeat resource agent for [Podman](https://podman.io/) or [Docker](https://www.docker.com/)
-- [Run Debezium Server as a Standalone Java Process](#run-debezium-server-as-a-standalone-java-process) using the `systemd` resource agent.
+- [Running Debezium Server as a standalone Java Process](#running-debezium-server-as-a-standalone-java-process) using the systemd resource agent

-### Run Debezium Server as a container
+### Running Debezium Server as a container

 Repeat the following steps on each of the Pacemaker cluster nodes.

 #### Provide the Debezium configuration file

 Debezium Server expects to find file _application.properties_ in a specified directory.
-Use the file created through command `redis-di scaffold` (edited for your source database) and upload it to the home directory of each virtual machine in your cluster:
+Use the file created through command `redis-di scaffold` (edited for your source database) and upload it to the home directory of each VM:

 ```bash
 mkdir conf